 UK Domain Categorisation (UKDC) is a free service to help all .UK registrars who are also Nominet members to gain useful insights into their registrants’ domains by categorising them into industry sectors, and is subject to the general provisions of the .UK Registry-Registrar Agreement.

 The appetite for information about domains and websites continues to increase, so we have built a model that aims to classify any business-owned website by industry sector.
-This service, supported by our Domain Analyser tool, will help enable Nominet members to identify the industry sectors that make up their domains under management (DUMs) as well as those that are underrepresented.
+This data, supported by our Domain Analyser tool, helps Nominet members to identify the industry sectors that make up their domains under management (DUMs) as well as those that are under-represented.
 There are 24 industry sectors within the UKDC service.

-Members who have signed up to the service will be provided with a CSV file of their domains that have been categorised.
-Additionally, a summary document will provide statistics comparing their data with the whole registry as well as a glossary of terms used in both the documents.
-The files will be available over SFTP.
+On request, we can provide a CSV file of domains that have been categorised together with a summary document will provide statistics comparing their data with the whole registry as well as a glossary of terms used in both the documents.

 Frequently Asked Questions